merose/AnalogScanner/README.md

     scanner.setCallback(A0, processValue);

-*WARNINGS:* The call to the callback function is processed from within the ADC interrupt handler.
+**WARNING:** The call to the callback function is processed from within the ADC interrupt handler.
 This can happen as often as 10,000 times per second, if only one analog pin is in the scan order.
 The processing function must operate quickly and return.
 Further, it should not invoke other libraries that are relatively slow, such as `Serial`.
 Do not write debugging output from the callback handler or you will likely hang the Arduino.

 Instead, only use callbacks if you need to perform some processing for each input value, such as applying a digital filter to smooth values from a noisy sensor or to square up edges of an analog signal.